-- developing and managing budgets; - negotiating with creditors, including lenders, telecommunications companies (telcos), utilities companies or debt collectors; - advising and arranging formal debt agreements under Pt IX of the Bankruptcy Act 1966 (Bankruptcy Act); and - 'cleaning', 'fixing' 'repairing', 'removing' or 'washing away' default listings or other information on credit reports.
+- advising and arranging formal debt agreements under Pt IX of the Bankruptcy Act 1966 (Bankruptcy Act); and - 'cleaning', 'fixing' 'repairing', 'removing' or 'washing away' default listings or other information on credit reports.

 The main selling point for debt management firms providing 'credit repair' services is to clear negative information from credit reports so that a consumer is more likely to get credit or access to other services in the future.
 These firms operate by challenging credit default listings and making complaints on behalf of consumers to external dispute resolution (EDR) schemes."